tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 #### Important

-_Dynamic filtering_ override _static filtering_.
+**_Dynamic filtering_ overrides _static filtering_**.
 This means a _block_ dynamic rule will override any existing _allow_ static filters.
 This means you can block with 100% certainty using dynamic filtering rules.
 Similarly, an _allow_ dynamic filtering rule will override any existing _block_ static filters, i.e. you can allow with 100% certainty with dynamic filtering (useful to un-break sites broken by some static filters).

 ***
 All embedded 3rd-party frames were blocked on the page.
 Good.
 However it appears there was an embedded Youtube video in the article: